2-10 Home Warranty Reviews 2026: Coverage, Cost & Complaints

 See what plans you qualify for in less than 2 minutes

-2-10 Home Buyers Warranty is one of the most recognized names in the home warranty industry — but it's also one of the most misunderstood.
-It offers two very different products: a builder-backed structural warranty for new construction and a standard home service contract that any homeowner can purchase.
+2-10 Home Buyers Warranty is one of the most recognized names in the home warranty industry, but it's also one of the most misunderstood.
+The company offers two very different products: a builder-backed structural warranty for new construction and a standard home service contract that any homeowner can purchase.
 Knowing the difference could save you from buying duplicate coverage or missing critical protections entirely.

-In this review, we cover everything you need to know about 2-10 HBW in 2026 — including plan pricing, coverage limits, the claims process, real customer complaints, and how it stacks up against top competitors.
-Whether you're a new construction buyer or an existing homeowner shopping for coverage, this guide will help you make a smarter, more informed decision.
+In this 2026 review, we cover everything you need to know about 2-10 HBW, including current plan pricing, coverage limits, the claims process, real customer complaints, and how it stacks up against top competitors like American Home Shield, Choice, and First American.
+We also break down what Frontdoor's completed acquisition and record 2025 financial results mean for policyholders in 2026.
+Whether you're a new construction buyer or an existing homeowner shopping for coverage, this guide will help you make a smarter decision.

 Key Pinch Points